 - Towers will also need to maintain insurance and keep at least 3 years’ worth of records.

-At Bemac these rules make sense to us - they pretty much sum up how we think the towing and repair business should be done.
-We believe in full disclosure every step of the way, and we think it’s about time consumers got more protection from the predatory practices depicted in the CBC documentary.
+At Bemac these rules make sense to us – they pretty much sum up how we think the towing and repair business should be done.
+We believe in full disclosure every step of the way, and we think it’s about time consumers got more protection from these predatory practices.